TovarishFin/crypto-weddings-contracts/README.md

 #### Main Example

 1. Bob and Ella are in love and want to do something special.
-1. Bob goes to the block-chapel DApp and likes what he sees.
+1. Bob goes to the crypto-weddings DApp and likes what he sees.
 1. Bob shows Ella and she really likes the idea.
 1. Both follow the directions to get a metamask account (if they don't already have one).
 1. Both get some ether and puts it in their metamask accounts.
 1. Bob or Ella fill out the form, pay the fee of .25 ether plus gas costs to create a wedding, and fill in the following information:
-  * Bride's name
+  * Partner1's name
-  * Bride's vows
+  * Partner1's vows
-  * Bride's ethereum address (the address ella has in her metamask account)
+  * Partner1's ethereum address (the address ella has in her metamask account)
-  * Groom's name
+  * Partner2's name
-  * Groom's vows
+  * Partner2's vows
-  * Groom's ethereum address (the address Bobb has in his metamask account)
+  * Partner2's ethereum address (the address Bobb has in his metamask account)
   * They choose a traditional wedding (they are a man and a woman, though gay and lesbian weddings are also available).
 1. The wedding personalized wedding smart contract has been created and is automatically found in the DApp when they are logged in with metamask and are using the same account address as in the wedding contract.
 1. Bob selects "I do" in the DApp